-In light of the ambiguity of the definition of voting securities, the Company does not intend to treat any class of securities that it holds as "voting securities" unless the security holders of such class have the ability, under the partnership agreement, to remove the general partner (assuming a sufficient vote of such securities, other than securities held by the general partner, in favor of such removal) or the Company has an economic interest of sufficient size that otherwise gives it the de facto power to exercise a controlling influence over the partnership.
+In light of the ambiguity of the definition of voting securities, the Company does not intend to treat any class of limited partnership interests that it holds as "voting securities" unless the security holders of such class currently have the ability, under the partnership agreement, to remove the general partner (assuming a sufficient vote of such securities, other than securities held by the general partner, in favor of such removal) or the Company has an economic interest of sufficient size that otherwise gives it the de facto power to exercise a controlling influence over the partnership.
 The Company believes this treatment is appropriate given that the general partner controls the partnership, and without the ability to remove the general partner or the power to otherwise exercise a controlling influence over the partnership due to the size of an economic interest, the security holders have no control over the partnership.

-Clearwater Natural Resources, LP - At February 29, 2008, the Company held approximately 42.5% of the limited partnership interest of Clearwater Natural Resources, LP ("Clearwater").
-The Company's Chief Executive Officer serves as a director on the board of the general partner of Clearwater.
-An employee of KAFA acts as a management consultant to Clearwater and provides guidance to the Company on management and operational matters on a regular basis.
-Based on the totality of the facts and circumstances as they exist as of February 29, 2008, the Company believes that it "controls" and is an "affiliate" of Clearwater.
-During the three months ended February 29, 2008, there were no purchases or sales of this security.
+Clearwater Natural Resources, LP - At August 31, 2008, the Company held approximately 42.5% of the limited partnership interest of Clearwater Natural Resources, LP ("Clearwater").
+The Company controls CNR GP Holdco, LLC which is the general partner of Clearwater.
+The Company believes that it "controls" and is an "affiliate" of Clearwater under the 1940 Act by virtue of its controlling interest in the general partner of Clearwater.